m-taghva/status-reporter/README.md

     - your metric file prefix can use as expressions
     - you can change DB name on top code of the scripts.
     ======================================================
-    - after complete all files start app with this command
+    - after complete all files start app with this command:
         # python3 regex.py mean_metric_list,sum_metric_list, ...
     ======================================================
     - analyzer can work separately and manually :